gobitfly/eth2-beaconchain-explorer-app/README.md

 #### Livereload

-Make sure port 8100 is accessable on your computer and use the following command to run a livereload server
+Make sure port 8100 is accessible on your computer and use the following command to run a livereload server

 `ionic cap run android --livereload --external --host=192.168.1.64 --disableHostCheck --configuration=development`